7 Tips For A Successful Drug Intervention with treatment centers.

 When planning an intervention, we suggest a careful approach should be taken – we’ve prepared seven tips to help assure a successful outcome.

 1. Carefully choose who will attend.

 A varied and complex set of relationships with friends, family and work colleagues can create a volatile dynamic when conducting a drug intervention.
 A person facing addiction will hide their addiction from some, joke or laugh it off with others, or in some cases may be open, but play down the true seriousness of the problem.

-A drug addiction intervention can be most effective when the closest and most trusted friends, colleagues and loved ones – those the identified loved one thinks support them totally – are the ones bringing the truth to their doorstep.
-The person you love needs something to break the unhealthy pattern of thinking and behavior and a drug intervention by trusted friends and loved ones, can do just that.
+A drug addiction intervention can be most effective when the closest and most trusted friends, colleagues and loved ones – those the identified loved one thinks support them fully – are the ones bringing the truth to their doorstep.
+The person you love needs something to break the unhealthy pattern of thinking and behavior.
+A drug intervention accompanied by trusted friends and loved ones, can do just that.

 2. Get some advice before you begin.

 Getting some professional help and guidance from an addiction counselor at treatment centers or a professional with experience in conducting such interventions, is well worthwhile and recommended in planning your intervention.
 There are professionals referred to as “interventionists” but importantly, look for people with professional experience in addiction counselling, long work history in drug & alcohol rehabilitation, or professional qualifications or certifications in psychology or related disciplines.

 3. Plan your communication and language well in advance.

 Prepare examples of the behavior which is destructive and harmful.
 A focus on the behaviors and the impacts that these have on the members of the intervention team rather than accusations about the personality or character of the addict, will typically help avoid escalating emotions or confrontation.
 Here are some detailed ideas:

 - Be specific, detailed, and honest.
 Focus on statements such as “When you…. (behavior), I feel…. (emotions)” rather than statements like “You are….(negative statement about the addict)”.